 Last Thursday marked the one year anniversary of the Rana Plaza collapse in Bangladesh when more than a thousand workers died in a clothes factory.
 Looking at the root causes of the ills in the garments industry, Dilly Hussain explains as to how they should be tackled from an Islamic perspective.

-The issue of extravagance has been a disease for thousands of years, but never in human history have we witnessed such a global demand for fashionable clothes the way in which we do now.
+The issue of extravagance has been a disease for thousands of years and the Rana Plaza collapse really alerted the world to the issues of fast fashion.
+It also highlighted a lot of unethical clothing brands to avoid because there were a number of big high street names that were caught up in the controversy.
+Never in human history have we witnessed such a global demand for fashionable clothes the way in which we do now.

 But it’s not the acclaimed designer brands that I’m talking about.
 Armani, Prada, Louis Vuitton, Versace, Gucci – they’re not the ones to have caught the world’s attention in recent times, the brands under the spotlight are the likes of Primark and Walmart.

 As a result of global capitalism and the demand for affordable but fashionable clothing, thousands in the third world suffer inhumane treatment to deliver consumer needs – women, children and even animals.

 Whether its Bangladeshis living in poverty who have to work 18 hour shifts in appalling conditions or the barbaric butchering of animals for their fur, all of this is done in the name of supply and demand.